mosaicdao/faucet/README.md

 Use the `--port` option to run the faucet at a different port than the default one.
 `./faucet --port 8080 1407`

 Use the `--non-interactive` option to run the faucet non-interactively.
-The password you provide on the command line will be used for all faucets to unlock the account.
+You must provide a path to a password file.
+The file must contain one password per line, in the order that you start name the chains in the command.
+In the following example, `./password.txt` has to have two lines, with the password for chain `1406` on the first line.
-`./faucet --non-interactive muchSecret 1406`
+`./faucet --non-interactive ./password.txt 1406 1407`

 Run `./faucet --help` for more help.